learn-co-curriculum/phase-0-wsl2-env-verification/README.md

    gem install bundler
    ```

-   This will clear out any gems that have already been installed.
+   The `bundle clean --force` command will clear out any gems that have already been installed.
 At the moment,
    you will only need the `learn-co` and `bundler` gems, so this reinstalls
    them.